 For more information go to NSC

-Admission requirements vary depending on whether students are freshman, international or transferring.
+Admission requirements vary depending on whether students are freshmen, international or transferring.
 Also, students applying with lower ACT or SAT scores may be provisionally admitted and required to enroll in remedial classes.
 It is important for students to thoroughly review the admissions requirements at each institution and speak to an admissions counselor.

 Source: North Carolina Cooperative Extension.
 Together for a Better Education Facilitator Manual.